 Ever wonder where those old used computers end up?
 How about all those old CRT monitors, cell phones, keyboards, and PDAs?
 We’re told when we drop off our old electronics for recycling that they will be properly disposed of; in some cases we pay recyclers to ensure our old electronics are disposed of in the correct way.

 It is easy to wipe our hands of these discarded items, feeling we’ve done our part – but have we?
 What we don’t know is what the “recyclers” do with these parts and where the discarded items end up.
 You rarely hear about electronic waste sites; perhaps it is time we start paying more attention.

 Guiyu, China is often referred to as the “e-waste capital of the world.”
-The city employs over 150,000 e-waste workers who toil through 16-hour days dis-assembling old computers and recapturing whatever metals and parts they can re-use or sell.
+The city employs over 150,000 electronic waste dis-assemblers, recyclers, and salvage workers who toil through 16-hour days tearing apart discarded computers and other electronic devices.